gdiazs/microprofile-jwt-login/README.md

 	</dependency>

  ### Create UserService implementation or use in memory approach for testing
- Once you have imported this library in a new Microprofile proyect built with https://start.microprofile.io/ Just configure a similar class like this.
+ Once you have imported this library in a Microprofile project built with https://start.microprofile.io/ Just configure a similar class like this.
 You can provide your own user service implementation to fetch your user data.
  ```java
     @Dependent